abhijitroyy/Customer-Churn-Analysis-Banking-Domain-/README.md

 Royal Bank of Canada is facing a drastic increase in the rate of customer churning.
 RBC must identify the root causes of the increased churn rate and proactively address these issues.
 Customer retention is often more cost-effective than acquiring new customers, making it a critical aspect of a successful business strategy.

-In this project, I have considered a dataset from RBC which contains the following data which helped me identify the root causes of the increased churn rate.
+In this project, I have considered a dataset from RBC that contains the following data which helped me identify the root causes of the increased churn rate.

 Aim of the Project: